 ^{}Stevens's History of the M. E. Church, Vol. IV., pp. 395, 396.
+VOL. 111.--14

 "Dr. Durbin is distinguished both as a preacher and an executive officer.
 It is difficult to describe his preaching.
 He begins with a tone, look, and style which would at once damp all favorable expectation were it not for his general fame.
-The statement of his subject, and the outline of his discourse, are not usually remarkable; but as he advances, some unique thought, or some ordinary thought uniquely presented, startles the interest of the hearer, and his attention is riveted through the remainder The entire self-possession and agreeof the sermon. able facility with which the preacher proceeds in his discourse, delights the hearer by the relief which his manner thus affords to his feeble and peculiar It is similar to pleasant, artless, but intelligent conversation.
+The statement of his subject, and the outline of his discourse, are not usually remarkable; but as he advances, some unique thought, or some ordinary thought uniquely presented, startles the interest of the hearer, and his attention is riveted through the remainder of the sermon.
+The entire sclf-possession and agreeable facility with which the preacher proceeds in his discourse, delights the hearer by the relief which his manner thus affords to his feeble and peculiar It is similar to pleasant, artless, but intellivoice. gent conversation.
 The frequent occurrence of striking passages, striking often by their beauty, but often also by the mere manner of their utterance, vet always endued with a strange, a mystic power over the soul of the hearer, calls forth spontaneous ejaculations or sudden tears.
 He has also a habit of introducing into almost every discourse some odd or equivocal speculative suggestion which never fails to provoke thought on the part of his hearers.